 The Sheriff implemented the new financial reporting model used in this report beginning with fiscal year ended June 30, 2003.
+Over time, as year-to-year financial information is accumulated on a consistent basis, changes in net assets may be observed and used to discuss the changing financial position of the Sheriff as a whole.

-The Sheriff's net assets at fiscal year-end are \$17,033,777.
+The Sheriff's net assets at fiscal year-end are \$16.616,606.
 The following table provides a summary of the Sheriff's net assets: